maddie480/MaddieHelpingHand/README.md

 *   then, set up one of the frames as a parallax styleground in Ahorn as you would for a regular parallax.

 Installing this helper also allows you to **reskin the strawberry in the game's menus**.
 If your map is in `Maps/yourmapfoldername/map.bin`, put the strawberry image to use in `Graphics/Atlases/Gui/MaxHelpingHand/yourmapfoldername/strawberry.png`.
+To reskin the golden berry icon, do the same, but name the file `goldberry.png` instead.
 (You can reskin the strawberry in the level itself by using Sprites.xml, [check the wiki for that](https://github.com/EverestAPI/Resources/wiki/Reskinning-Entities#reskinning-entities-through-spritesxml).)

 If you have a series of 1920x1080 PNG files in black and white (or black and transparent), you can turn it into a **custom wipe** with this mod.
 [Visit this website for instructions!](https://max480-random-stuff.herokuapp.com/wipe-converter)